-SUBJECT Year 10 Introduction to Senior Business - Business and Accounting CORE/ELECTIVE Elective LENGTH 1 semester DESCRIPTION In introduction to Business, students consider the broader life cycle of a business, how businesses create a competitive advantage and key considerations for Human Resource management.
-Students will be introduced to senior Accounting also but understanding how to analyse and record transactions as well as interpret financial reports.
-ASSESSMENT Formal Test, Individual/Research Assignment Criteria: Knowledge and Understanding, Questioning and Researching, Interpreting and Analysing, Evaluating, Concluding and Decision-Making, Communicating INDICATIVE COST There will be a cost associated with this subject (outside the SRS scheme).
-LINK TO SENIOR SUBJECTS Although not compulsory, study within this subject would equip students with fundamentals which will provide an advantage in the early units of Senior Business, Accounting and/or Economics, and also provide a sound basis for the study of the Diploma of Business or Social Media.
+SUBJECT Year 10 Introduction to Senior Business - Business and Economics CORE/ELECTIVE Elective LENGTH 1 semester DESCRIPTION In this subject, students consider the broader life cycle of a business and focus on the financial and human resource management strategies of an authentic business, including the employment cycle, superannuation and productivity.
+In Introduction to Economics, students consider how and why the Australian government intervenes in the economy using monetary and fiscal policy ASSESSMENT Formal Test, Individual/Research Assignment Criteria: Knowledge and Understanding, Questioning and Researching, Interpreting and Analysing, Evaluating, Concluding and Decision-Making, Communicating INDICATIVE COST There will be a cost associated with this subject (outside the SRS scheme).
+LINK TO SENIOR SUBJECTS Although not compulsory, study within this subject would equip students with fundamentals which will provide an advantage in the early units of Senior Business, Accounting and/or Economics.